- Loading...

 When you are thinking about your research question, there are a few things you should bear in mind - it should be original, interesting and achievable.
 Read MORE...

-Originality is the Key!
 An important aspect of scientific research is to know what has been done before in your research area.
 This will give you the best chance of contributing something original to your area of study.
 One way of doing this is to conduct a literature review, which will help you identify the types of work that had been done before, as well as identifying areas for possible future research.

-Does the Research interest you?
-Research can be one of the most rewarding things you will ever do – but only if you choose a research topic and question that interests you.
 If, however, you choose a topic because you think it will be easy, because it has been in the news recently, or because someone else suggested it’d be good, your time and effort could be wasted.
-Your research also has to interest others – including the people who’ll be reading and/or assessing your work!

-Is your Research achievable?
 There may be constraints that prevent you from studying your preferred research topic or question.
 Before you start your research it is important to think about time, budget, facilities, ethical considerations, etc.

 Literature Review